 Basic Fresh Tomato Salsa (Pico de Gallo)

-This is a fresh, flavorful, not-too-spicy all-purpose salsa.
-Perfect as a dip for vegetables or as a sauce for nachos or tacos.
+This is a fresh, flavorful, not-too-spicy, all-purpose salsa.
+It's perfect as a dip for vegetables or as a sauce for nachos or tacos.
 My husband puts it on his eggs, and it can even be used as a simmer sauce for chicken.
 This recipe makes about 2 1/2 cups.

 - 2 pounds vine-ripened tomatoes (about 5 medium)